Sweet Potato Ground Beef Shepherd’s Pie

 • 1/4 C freshly grated parmesan cheese

-• While you’re waiting for the water to boil, get a cast iron skillet heating on the stove over medium heat, with 2 Tbsp of avocado oil.
+3. While you’re waiting for the water to boil, get a large skillet heating on the stove over medium-high heat, with 2 Tbsp of avocado oil.

-• Remove the cast iron skillet from the heat, and cover the meat and vegetable layer with the mashed sweet potatoes.
-Sprinkle parmesan cheese over the sweet potatoes.
+8. Remove the cast iron skillet from the heat, and cover the vegetable and beef mixture with the mashed sweet potatoes.
+Sprinkle parmesan cheese over the sweet potato mash.

 You can definitely use fresh vegetables in this recipe instead of a bag of frozen mixed veggies.
 If you are using fresh, cut them down so they are pretty small and cut the carrots finely.
 Then, allow them to cook in the sauce a little longer than the suggested time to make sure they’re soft when you serve the shepherd’s pie.

-sweet potato shepherds pie in a skillet with a scoop out of it
+sweet potato shepherd's pie in a cast iron skillet

 Sweet Potato Ground Beef Shepherd's Pie